elliebartling/portfolio-2/content/work/at-the-fork.md

 - visual design
 - user testing

-*[At the Fork](http://www.attheforkfilm.com)* is a feature-length documentary made in partnership with **Whole Foods Market** and **the Humane Society of the United States** that explores how farm animals are raised for our consumption.

 As part of the impact campaign for the documentary *[At the Fork](https://attheforkfilm.com)*, I worked on a 360-degree **virtual reality app** that lets users immerse themselves in the environments they see in the movie.

 # Brief